fybrik/fybrik/site/docs/reference/crds.md

-API indicates to the application how to access the capabilities provided by the module TODO This is optional but in ModuleAPI the endpoint is required?
+API indicates to the application how to access the capabilities provided by the module

 <table>
     <thead>